svetoch-dev/bazel-lib/README.md

 ## How to use

-Add this code to you `MODULE.bazel` file
+Add this code to your `MODULE.bazel` file

 ```